 Polarizing filters can be used for any type of shot.
 They keep out polarized light to minimize reflections, improve color quality, and highlight contrast.

 Close-up filters are, you guessed it, for macro applications.
 They allow you to focus closer on your subject.

 Neutral density filters are typically used in landscape and flash photography.
 They minimize the light that gets into the lens and consequently slows down your shutter.
 This gives you a nice motion blur effect you commonly see in waterfall photos.

 Warming/Cooling/Color filters can be used for any type of photography.
 The correct colors and alter the white balance of the final shot.
 One common effect is blocking a certain color so your lens can’t “see” it.
-This is rarely used now because you can just add the same effect in post.
+This is rarely used now because you can just add the same effect to the post.

-Now that you know a bit about the best lenses for Nikon D750, you might as well place an order now.
+Now that you know a bit about the Best Lenses for Nikon D750, you might as well place an order now.
 Life is short, and each moment you are not tinkering with that Nikon D750 is a beautiful shot missed!